Welcome Back to The Ridge.Here’s what to know before you go.

 Ridge Kids & Ridge Students

 Ridge Kids & Ridge Students are creating new programs that everyone can enjoy!
-Beginning Sunday, November 1st, kids and students will be able to enjoy an in-person experience from 10am to 11am.
-PreK and elementary students will have the opportunity to enjoy the Ridge Kids Family Experience in the gym, while students in middle & high school will have a fun get-together in The Loft.
+Beginning in May, kids and students will be able to enjoy an in-person experience.
 All events will have modified procedures and guidelines to keep everyone safe.
-Find more info at the links below.
+Stay tuned for more details.

 We have taken enhanced health and safety measures—for you, our other guests, and team members.
 You must follow all posted instructions while visiting Chestnut Ridge Church.